 The system is broken.

-Perhaps with ad blocking available in the iPhone, now it’s time to seriously investigate alternate revenue sources for news.
+Perhaps it’s time to seriously investigate alternate revenue sources for news.

 A different model for news